jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 ----

-..
-ATTENTION:: Do this only if you are using Linux_ or `Windows Subsystem for Linux`_ and tree_ is not installed.
+.. attention:: Do this only if you are using Linux_ or `Windows Subsystem for Linux`_ and tree_ is not installed.

   :ref:`Click here if you have MacOS<how to install tree on Mac OS>`